arangodb/arangodb/arangod/Futures/README.md

 # Futures

-a simple framework to perform async operations using a future / promise pattern
+A simple framework to perform async operations using a future / promise pattern.

-### Overview
+## Overview

 This framework is inspired by [Folly Futures](https://github.com/facebook/folly), but is greatly simplified for use in the ArangoDB server.
 Compared to the C++11 futures it is much more powerful.
-`

 The primary difference from `std::future` is that you can attach callbacks to Futures (with `then()`), under the control of our
 _Scheduler_ queue to manage where work runs.
 This enables sequential and parallel composition of Futures for cleaner asynchronous code.

-# Usage Synopsis
+## Usage Synopsis

 ```C++
 #include "Futures/Future.h"